Mordecai Myers (New York politician): Life

 Myers joined the Freemasons in 1795.
 He was a charter member and first junior warden of a lodge in 1800 and served as its president in 1802, 1804, and 1805.
 He was Grand Marshal of the Grand Lodge of New York for many years and served as Chairman of the Committee of Arrangements for the Masonic reception given to the Marquis de Lafayette during his visit to America in 1824.
 He served as Deputy Grand Master of the Grand Lodge from 1829 to 1835 and was virtually the Grand Master, but he declined a nomination to serve as Grand Master and favored Morgan Lewis for the position.
 He was Grand Master of the Phillips Grand Lodge from 1852 to 1856 and the first Master of the Aurora Grata Lodge of Perfection.
 He was also a member of the Royal Arch Masonry, serving as Deputy Grand High Priest from 1831 to 1833 and as Grand High Priest in 1834.

 Myers was a member of Congregation Shearith Israel in New York City by 1792, served as a trustee of the congregation from 1800 to 1805, and donated a large sum towards the construction of a new congregation in Greenwich Village.
 But following his marriage to a non-Jewish woman, he ceased his involvement with the Jewish community.
-While recovering from his wounds from the War of 1812, he was nursed back to health by Charlotte Bailey, the daughter of Judge William Bailey of Plattsburgh, the sister of Admiral Theodorus Bailey, and the niece of Senator Theodorus Bailey and Chancellor James Kent. married in 1814.
+While recovering from his wounds from the War of 1812, he was nursed back to health by Charlotte Bailey, the daughter of Judge William Bailey of Plattsburgh, the sister of Admiral Theodorus Bailey, and the niece of Senator Theodorus Bailey and Chancellor James Kent.
+They married in 1814.
 Their children included Charlotte (wife of architect Thomas R. Jackson), Kate, Henrietta (wife of Peter S. Hoes), Louisa, Edward, Mills, Theodore, Fannie (wife of Edgar M. Jenkins), and Colonel Theodorus Bailey.
 They had ten children.

 Myers died in Schenectady on January 20, 1871.
 He was buried in his family plot at Vale Cemetery.
 His tombstone was designed by his son-in-law Thomas R. Jackson.